marisacasillas/chatterlab/DCC2022/course_instructions/transcription_mini_project.md

 Students will present the findings of their additional annotation analysis (i.e., Assignment 4) to their fellow classmates.

-Full credit (4 points) for the presentation will be given when all of the following criteria are met:
+Full credit (1 point) for the presentation will be given when all of the following criteria are met:

 1. The presentation is between 2 and 3 minutes long (maximum!!)
 2. Why and how the annotations were added is clearly explained, with reference to class material as appropriate